 - co-operate with us so we can assess progress, including co-operating with site inspections.

-We will consider taking enforcement action when we find people have:
+We will consider taking enforcement action when we find people:

-- not provided us with information we require
+- they have not provided us with information we require

 Taking enforcement action ensures fair treatment for those who comply with the Rules, as well as ensuring that those who do break the Rules are held to account and that others are deterred from doing so.
 It also gives the New Zealand public confidence we are doing our job.